 The Board oversees the Company's affairs and provides sound leadership for the Chief Executive Officer and management.
 Authorised by the Board, various Board committees oversee specific responsibilities based on clearly defined terms of references.
-Under our risk management approaches, the Board, through the Risk & Compliance Committee ("RCC"), sets our Risk Appetite, oversees the establishment of risk management policies and processes, and sets risk limits to guide the Company's risk-taking.
+Under our risk management approaches, the Board, through the Risk & Compliance Committee ("RCC") or its designated committees, sets our Risk Appetite, oversees the establishment of risk management policies and processes, and sets risk limits to guide the Company's risk-taking.
 The RCC also oversees the identification, monitoring, management and reporting of credit, market, liquidity, operational and reputational risks.
-To facilitate the RCC's risk oversight, the following risk management committees have been established:
+To facilitate the RCC's risk oversight, the following committees carrying risk management functions, have been established: